BlitzRank: Principled Zero-shot Ranking Agents with Tournament Graphs: Conclusion

 \section{Conclusion}

-We introduced a tournament graph framework for top-$m$ selection via $k$-wise comparison oracles.
-The core insight is that a $k$-wise comparison reveals a complete tournament -- all $\binom{k}{2}$ pairwise relationships -- not just a winner, and transitive closure amplifies each query's information yield without additional oracle calls.
-The framework handles non-transitive preferences naturally: cycles indicate items that the oracle cannot distinguish, and SCC condensation produces principled tiered rankings rather than forcing a total order where none exists.
-Empirically, \tournamentsort{} achieves Pareto dominance across 14 benchmarks and 5 LLM oracles: matching or exceeding accuracy while requiring 25--40\% fewer tokens than comparable methods, and 7$\times$ fewer than pairwise approaches at near-identical quality.
-Convergence is remarkably predictable (coefficient of variation ${\sim}4$--$7\%$ in round count across 70 configurations), enabling reliable cost estimation -- a property that uncertainty-based adaptive methods lack.
-The framework also accommodates variable $k$ per round (any $k \geq 2$ suffices for progress), enabling adaptation to heterogeneous document lengths and LLM context capacities without algorithmic modification.
-Our analysis of strongly connected components confirms that cycles capture genuinely similar documents (40\% lower within-SCC retrieval score variance), validating the theoretical interpretation of cycles as structure rather than noise.
+We presented a tournament graph framework for top-$m$ selection via $k$-wise comparison oracles, alongside \tournamentsort{}, a greedy algorithm with provable correctness and termination guarantees.
+Empirically, \tournamentsort{} achieves Pareto dominance across 14 benchmarks and 5 LLM oracles, matching or exceeding accuracy while reducing token consumption by 25--40\% compared to comparable methods, and up to 7$\times$ compared to pairwise approaches.
+Moreover, convergence is highly predictable, enabling reliable cost estimation.
+Finally, our analysis of strongly connected components confirms that cycles capture genuine lexical similarity rather than arbitrary noise, validating the interpretation of non-transitivity as structure.

-\textbf{Limitations.} Our framework assumes a deterministic oracle: each pairwise comparison has a fixed ground-truth outcome.
-Real oracles -- LLMs, crowdworkers, human experts -- are noisy, and this noise interacts asymmetrically with transitive inference.
-In principle, a single erroneous edge can collapse a long chain into an SCC.
-Our empirical analysis suggests such strong collapse is rare with capable models on standard benchmarks, but a principled treatment remains desirable, especially for weaker oracles or more challenging domains.
-Additionally, our approach uses priors only implicitly: first-stage retrieval scores inform tie-breaking within SCCs (preserving original order among indistinguishable items) but do not guide query selection or edge confidence.
-A more principled incorporation of priors is desirable.